Man demoted for Facebook comments wins caseNovember 16, 2012 @ 10:37 am

-LONDON (AP) - Britain's High Court has ruled that a Christian was unfairly demoted for posting his opposition to gay marriage on Facebook.
+LONDON (AP) - Britain's High Court ruled Friday that a Christian was unfairly demoted for posting his opposition to gay marriage on Facebook.

 Adrian Smith was stripped of his management position with the Trafford Housing Trust in northwest England and had his salary cut by 40 percent after posting that gay weddings in churches were "an equality too far."

 The trust said Smith broke its code of conduct by expressing religious or political views that might upset co-workers.